Sustainability

 Consideration of sustainability risks begins during the pre-investment assessment of any investment.
 We believe that active identification and appropriate management of sustainability risks are fundamental to operational excellence and risk management in the long-term of any business.
 Therefore, all investment opportunities that are reviewed by MVI pass through multiple assessments made by the investment team, industrial advisors, investment committee and external consultants, where sustainability risks, and other related financial and business risks and potential mitigators are identified, evaluated, and taken action on.

 While MVI is committed to continue considering sustainability risks and opportunities in our investment process, we do not currently consider adverse impacts of investment decisions on sustainability factors as defined in the SFDR.
-We find it at present not feasible to conduct a reliable due diligence on the adverse sustainability impacts as defined in the SFDR and the proposed technical standards for SFDR level 2 given the size and investment strategies of our funds.
+We find it, at present, not feasible to conduct a reliable due diligence on the adverse sustainability impacts as defined in the SFDR given the size of the companies MVI invests in.
 Instead, guidance and resources are provided to our portfolio companies as deemed necessary during our active ownership period to help build and position the companies for long-term success in line with our investment thesis.
-By working in close partnership with our management teams and through participation on the boards of our portfolio companies, we assist our portfolio companies in adopting corporate governance procedures and identifying and managing environmental and social risks and opportunities.
+By working in close partnership with our management teams and throughparticipation on the boards of our portfolio companies, we assist our portfoliocompanies in adopting corporate governance procedures and identifying andmanaging environmental and social risks and opportunities.

 MVI is a signatory to the UN PRI